Learn how to bleach, tone or dye your hair step by step, easily explained!

-How to apply bleach
+How to apply bleach to the hair

 - No matter if you’re bleaching everything or just highlights, start at the lower parts of the back of your head and work your way up, keep the bleach 2-3 cm away from your scalp.
 The heat from the scalp makes the bleaching process shorter, so make sure to always start at the bottom of each section, and work your way up.

 - Use a GOOD amount of bleach, be super generous, you want it to be totally covered and creamy and white.
 So many people use waaay to little bleach, which results in bad coverage and dry bleach that doesn’t work.
 It might be more preferable to be a little messy and apply it with your hands (with gloves on) rather than a brush since it’s easier and faster.